webketje/metalsmith-handlebars-x/README.md

 ### File extensions

 In a future version metalsmith-handlebars-x will allow to rename the file extension.
-For now, you can use [metalsmith-rename] or [metalsmith-layouts] for modifying the file extension.
+For now, you can use [metalsmith-rename] or [@metalsmith/layouts] for modifying the file extension.

 ### Usage with handlebars-layouts